sahsagar-google/oracle-toolkit/docs/user-guide.md

 and the backup destination for an initial RMAN backup.
 Running with the --help argument displays the list of available options.

-Although the toolkit provides defaults for just about everything, in most cases, you need to customize your installation to some degree.
-Your customizations can range from simple items, such as the name of a database or the associated database edition, to less frequently adjusted items, such as ASM disk group configurations.
+Although the oracle-toolkit provides defaults for just about everything, in most cases, you need to customize your installation to some degree.
+Your customizations can range from simple items, such as the name of a database or the associated database edition, to less frequently adjusted items, such as ASM disk groups configurations.
 Regardless, the toolkit allows you to specify overrides for most configuration parameters.

-As well as creating the initial database, the toolkit implements and schedules a simple RMAN backup script.
-You can adjust the backup parameters either before or after running the toolkit, as required.
+As well as creating the initial database, the oracle-toolkit implements and schedules a simple RMAN backup script.
+You can adjust the backup parameters either before or after running the oracle-toolkit, as required.

 ### Configuration defaults

 Most parameters have default values, so you only need to specify them when you need a different value.
-The parameter values that the toolkit uses are echoed during execution so you can confirm the configuration.
+The parameter values that the oracle-toolkit uses are echoed during execution so you can confirm the configuration.

 The complete list of parameters and their values are provided in the [Parameters